ltwardy/Advent-of-Code-2022/README.md

 ### Day 10

 "Noop" probably means something practical, like "no operation".
 But I hear it as a cute little sound, to rhyme with " boop".
-I kind of want a new pet now, so i can name then Noop.
+I kind of want a new pet now, so I can name them "Noop".
+I had some difficulty at first understanding the puzzle, but once I figured that out the solution went quite smoothly.